Scheduled tasks

 To resume a paused task:

-- Open Command Palette → Open Scheduler
+- Open Command Palette → Open scheduler

 - Fix the underlying issue (e.g. invalid prompt, missing API key)